aaronlord/onedowntwoup/_posts/2016-05-12-going-faster-faster-part-1.md

 hero_caption: "Twist of the Wrist II, Performance Riding Techniques, MotoVudu 2 & Circuit notes"
 ---

 I’m feeling pretty good about my progress on track - I think it’s time to share what little wisdom I have.
 In the first of this two parter, I’ll list what I feel is the optimal order for to things to learn.
-The second part will be a varied list of things optional things I’d recommend you buy, learn or do as soon as possible.
+The second part will be a varied list of optional things I’d recommend you buy, learn or do as soon as possible.

 > Track time is like toilet paper - the more you have, the more you waste
 >
 > <cite>Keith Code</cite>

-It’s easy to  spend a lot of time riding round and round without making any progress whatsoever.
-Have a goal for each and every session.
+It’s easy to  spend a lot of time riding round and round without making any progress whatsoever - have a goal for each and every session.

 I’ve written this article in the order of which I wish someone had told me to focus my attention.
 I haven’t gone into masses of detail for each area for the sake of brevity.
 I’ll go into more detail in specific areas in future articles.